FAQ - Frequently asked questions about garage doors

 IMPORTANT NOTE: Please keep in mind that paint reacts differently depending on the surface being painted, for instance aluminum or steel.
 In addition, our baked-on polyester semi-gloss paint finish and especially the wood grain effect (alum = rustic, steel = light) can create an illusion.
 You should therefore expect a slight difference in the shade of color.

-You must expand the interior frame of the door by the equivalent of 1 ¾ inch to be able to slip the external frame weather stripping behind the arch (...)Read more You must expand the interior frame of the door by the equivalent of 1 ¾ inch (45mm) (the addition of a second 2 in.
-X 6 in. wood stud, and the thickness of ¾ in. plywood) to be able to slip the external frame weather stripping behind the arch.
+You must expand the interior frame of the door by the equivalent of 1 ¾ inch (45 mm) (the addition of a second 2" X 6" wood stud plus the thickness of ¾ in. plywood) to be able (...)Read more You must expand the interior frame of the door by the equivalent of 1 ¾ inch (45 mm) (the addition of a second 2" X 6" wood stud plus the thickness of ¾ in. plywood) to be able to slip the external frame weather stripping behind the arch.
 The frame weather strip will then be airtight around the whole door.
 We must not forget that the plastic retainer that houses the double-lip rubber is not flexible enough to follow the arch in question.
-This case being even worse for smaller doors (ex : 8 in wide).There is also the possibility of building a false arch (thickness of more or less 1in.) that will not obstruct the installation of the door weather stripping.
+This case being even worse for smaller doors (ex: 8 feet wide).There is also the possibility of building a false arch (approx. 1" thick) that will not obstruct the installation of the door weather stripping.

-You are invited to consult the complete list of our distributors to know which one is the closest to you (...)Read more You are invited to consult the complete list of our distributors to know which one is the closest to you.
-Garaga has distributors across Canada, in the North-East and East Central of the United States and in different countries all over the world.
+You are invited to consult the complete list of our dealers to know which one is the closest to you (...)Read more You are invited to consult the complete list of our dealers to know which one is the closest to you.
+They are experienced and qualified garage door professionals who can find the right solution, within your budget, to fit your needs.
+Garaga has dealers across Canada and in the Northeast and Great Lakes regions of the United States.

-Register your Garaga garage door warranty at our website (...)Read more Register your Garaga garage door warranty at our website.
+Register your Garaga garage door warranty on our website (...)Read more Register your Garaga garage door warranty on our website.
 Follow the link below to register your warranty: www.garaga.com/register-your-warranty/

-The serial number on a Garaga garage door is located on the inner surface of the door (...)Read more The serial number on a Garaga garage door is located on the inner surface of the door, at the lower right corner of the panel closest to the ground.
+The serial number on a Garaga garage door is located in two places (...)Read more The serial number on a Garaga garage door is located in two places:On the inner surface of the door, at the lower right corner of the section closest to the ground, 2’’ X ¾’’ sticker.On the edge of the joints between sections (since May 2014).Not applicable for Triforce, Dualforce and Uniforce doors.
+As well, if you have recently purchased your garage door, contact your Garaga dealer.
+They will have this information in their files.